 Here’s how to avoid a language fail when translating marketing slogans and headlines.

-Translating marketing slogans in 4 steps
+How to translate marketing slogans and taglines in 4 steps

 Step 1: Transcreation